OutSystems/docs-odc/src/eap/building-apps/architecture/intro.md

 In ODC you can only have weak dependencies between apps.
 You create weak dependencies in an app by:

 * Consuming service actions or entities from another app.
 For example, a service action from another app to read or write data in the database.
-* Consumuing data from another app using public aggregates.
+* Consuming  data from another app using public aggregates.

 When you publish an app, the runtime is packaged into a container.